Introduction: Why Specialised Running Earphones Matter

 Cons: Weak bass; not for music purists.

-3. Apple AirPods Pro (3rd Gen): iOS Loyalists’ Pick
+3. Apple AirPods Pro (3rd Gen) - Best for iPhone Users

 -